iPad 9 LTE Button Control Cable Replacement

 Step 70

-- Remember to drop off your electronic waste at an R2 or e-Stewards certified recycler to keep things green.
+- Drop off any old parts at an R2 or e-Stewards certified recycler to keep things eco-friendly.

 -